SanthoshRaju91/fullstack-lookup/README.md

 app.use(cors());
 ```

-There is plenty of options available to configure the CORS using this module
+There is plenty of options available to configure the CORS using this module.
+Please find it [here](https://www.npmjs.com/package/cors)

 ### utils

-Place where you add all your application utility functions, one such util that I usually create on the inital project setup is the logger.
+Place where you add all your application utility functions, one such utility that I usually create on the inital project setup is the logger.

-Logging any application is where important, because to figure out a any errors in the project reported by users would usually resolve to a log file.
+Logging any application is where important, because to figure out any errors in the project reported by users would usually resolve to a log file.

 Please check the `server/utils/logger.js` file for implementation.
+And whereever you need to log, use one of the appropriate methods to do so.

 ### modules

-This is where you have write most of your code, because this where you develop your project modules.
+This is where you have write most of your code, because this is where you develop your project modules.
 I prefer using a pod based approach, meaning I would structure my project requirement based on modules.

-So you know exactly to look for, when you land in an issue.
+So you know exactly where to look for, when you land in an issue.

 One such module that I have created is workshop (Dance workshop).
 Inside this you will have

-1. `mode.js` - Where your define your DB schema, mine is MongoDB.
+1. `model.js` - Where your define your DB schema, mine is MongoDB.
 2. `controller.js` - Where your write your business logic, saving data to DB and sending response back to the client.
 3. `routes.js` - The operator, where it routes the requests to specified controller method to handle it's request.